 * Coronavirus cases rise, Asian markets slip

-* Major currencies steady, oil rises but has not recovered
+* Major currencies steady, oil firm but has not recovered

 * Asian stock markets: tmsnrt.rs/2zpUAr4

-SINGAPORE, Feb 7 (Reuters) - Asian share markets slipped on Friday and oil price gains stalled, as the growing death toll and economic damage from the coronavirus outbreak put a lid on the week's sharp rally.
+SINGAPORE, Feb 7 (Reuters) - Asian share markets fell on Friday and oil price gains stalled, as the growing death toll and economic damage from the coronavirus outbreak snuffed out a late-week rally.

-In the early hours of the morning one of the first Chinese doctors to raise the alarm about the virus died from the illness at a hospital in Wuhan, the outbreak's epicentre.
+It rose to 636 on Friday, with the number of infections at 31,161.
+And in the early hours of the morning one of the first Chinese doctors to raise the alarm about the virus died from it at a hospital in Wuhan, the outbreak’s epicentre.
+He was 34.

-MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.7%.
-Japan's Nikkei and Korea's Kospi were in the red.
-Hong Kong's Hang Seng fell 0.6% and the Shanghai Composite was 0.1% weaker.
+MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.9%.
+Japan’s Nikkei edged lower, while Korea’s Kospi, Hong Kong’s Hang Seng and the Shanghai Composite fell by between 0.5% and 1.2%.

 “The rate of infection is not slowing,” said Michael McCarthy, chief markets strategist at brokerage CMC Markets in Sydney.